tardate/LittleCodingKata/README.md

-# 319 Little Coding Katas
+# 320 Little Coding Katas

-> Latest addition:sparkles: [DeepSeek AI](./tools/ai/deepseek) - A first look at DeepSeek: its history, source, and a demonstration of running locally (macOS/apple silicon)
+> Latest addition:sparkles: [OpenSSL Self-signed Certificates](./security/openssl_ca) - A guide and automation for generating Self-signed Certificates with OpenSSL.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about